CellProfiler/tutorials/internal_use/docs/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

    -  The third pulls Plate metadata from the illumination correction functions

--  Add a fourth metadata extraction step by hitting ‘Add another extraction method’
+-  The fourth metadata extraction step requires you to tell CellProfiler the location of the CSV file.
+It is looking for it in CellProfiler's Default Input Folder, which we must therefore configure.

-   -  Select ‘Import from file’ as the metadata source
+   -  Select the ‘View output settings’ button in the bottom left corner of the screen.

-   -  Select the ‘20585_AE.csv’ file located in the exercise folder
+   -  Set the ‘Default Input Folder’ to the location of ‘20585_AE.csv’ within the exercise folder

-   -  Under ‘Match file and image’:
+-  Return to the ‘Metadata’ module and press ‘Update’.
+You should now see a number of columns in the Metadata window.

-      -  Match Image_Metadata_PlateID to Plate
+   -  If you like, examine the CSV and how the ‘Match file and image’ settings are

-      -  Match Image_Metadata_CPD_WELL_POSITION to Well
+      configured:

-      -  Match Image_Metadata_Site to Site
+      -  Image_Metadata_PlateID (from the spreadsheet) is matched to Plate (extracted from the folder name by the second extraction step)

--  Click ‘Update’.
-You should now see a number of additional columns in the Metadata window.
+      -  Image_Metadata_CPD_WELL_POSITION (from the spreadsheet) is matched to Well (extracted from the file name by the first extraction step)

 3) **Examine the channel mappings in NamesAndTypes (optional)**